 iii.
-Business Improvement When can an organisation rely on this?Where the use of the data allows the organisation to improve its management and security operations as part of its business or s offerings.
+Business Improvement When can an organisation where the use of the data allows the organisation to improve its crown management and security operations as part of its business or service offerings.
 Examples: Use of past security footage to review the adequacy of existing security arrangements and enhance the efficiencies of security operations (e.g. security patrol routes, camera blind spots).
-Use of past security footage and extracting biometric samp customers to develop or enhance effectiveness of fraud and se monitoring tools (e.g. improve accuracy for detecting susp behaviour or movement patterns of customers). • Use of biometric templates to develop or enhance effectiveness of cyber security monitoring tools (e.g. improve accuracy for detecting suspicious usage patterns).
+Use of past security footage and extracting biometric samples of customers to develop or enhance effectiveness of fraud and security monitoring tools (e.g. improve accuracy for detecting suspicious behaviour or movement patterns of customers).
+Use of biometric templates to develop or enhance effectiveness of cyber security monitoring tools (e.g. improve accuracy for detecting suspicious usage patterns).
 What does it allow?
 It allows the use of personal data without consent.
 What is required?
 The organisation needs to ascertain that its purpose cannot be reasonably achieved without having the personal data in individually identifiable form.